Academic Learning Skills

 The Academic Learning Skills Department provides instruction at both the developmental and transfer levels to prepare students for success in lower division and career/technical courses and in work, family and community settings.
-The Department uses assessment and placement information to offer sequenced credit courses in reading, writing, English as a second language, math, study skills, and computer literacy.
+The Department uses assessment and placement information to offer sequenced credit courses in reading, writing, English as a Second Language, math and study skills.

 Academic Learning Skills includes:

 Academic Learning Skills Department offers courses for college credit.
 For more information about courses, see the Study Skills and College Preparation heading in the course description section of the college catalog.
-Other specialized courses may be found under the following headings in the course descriptions: Mathematics; Computers: Introduction/ Information Systems/Computer Science; Computers: Keyboarding; Women in Transition; and Writing.
+Other specialized courses may be found under the following headings in the course descriptions: Reading, Mathematics, and Writing.